ESMValGroup/ESMValCore/doc/quickstart/configure.rst

   auxiliary_data_dir: ~/auxiliary_data

   # Rootpaths to the data from different projects
-  # This default setting will work if files have been downloaded by the esmvaltool via
+  # This default setting will work if files have been downloaded by the
-  # ``offline=False``.
+  # ESMValTool via ``offline=False``.
 Lists are also possible.
-For site-specific entries,
+For
-  # see the default ``config-user.yml`` file that can be installed with the
+  # site-specific entries, see the default ``config-user.yml`` file that can be
-  # command ``esmvaltool config get_config_user``.
-For each project, this can
+  # installed with the command ``esmvaltool config get_config_user``.
+For each
-  # be either a single path or a list of paths.
-Comment out these when using a
+  # project, this can be either a single path or a list of paths.
+Comment out
-  # site-specific path.
+  # these when using a site-specific path.
   rootpath:
     default: ~/climate_data

   # Directory structure for input data --- [default]/ESGF/BADC/DKRZ/ETHZ/etc.
-  # This default setting will work if files have been downloaded by the esmvaltool via
+  # This default setting will work if files have been downloaded by the
-  # ``offline=False``.
-See ``config-developer.yml`` for definitions.
-Comment
+  # ESMValTool via ``offline=False``.
+See ``config-developer.yml`` for
-  # out/replace as per needed.
+  # definitions.
+Comment out/replace as per needed.
   drs:
     CMIP3: ESGF
     CMIP5: ESGF